WPQuark/react-component-boilerplate/README.md

 * Pack Library UMD style with webpack.
 * Create Docs on the go and publish on github.
 * Run a dev server with hot reloading.
+* Compile SCSS with PostCSS, Autoprefixer and CSSNano.

 ```bash
 npm install